withastro/astro/docs/src/pages/guides/deploy.md

 - You are using the default build output location (`dist/`).
 This location [can be changed using the `dist` configuration option](/reference/configuration-reference).
 - You are using npm.
 You can use equivalent commands to run the scripts if you are using Yarn or other package managers.
-- Astro is installed as a local dev dependency in your project, and you have setup the following npm scripts:
+- Astro is installed as a local dev dependency in your project, and you have set up the following npm scripts:

 ```json
 {